kubeflow/website/content/en/docs/components/hyperparameter-tuning/hyperparameter.md

 * For a detailed instruction of the Katib Configuration file, read the [Katib config page](/docs/components/hyperparameter-tuning/katib-config/).

-* See how you can change installation of Katib component in the [environment variables guide](/docs/components/hyperparameter-tuning/env-variables/).
+* See how you can change installation of Katib components in the [environment variables guide](/docs/components/hyperparameter-tuning/env-variables/).